swanandx/blog/content/posts/RE/keygen/index.md

 We did it!!
 We successfully wrote a key generator that generates valid keys!!

-> **NOTE** : we didn't have any restrictions on length of key, but if there was any, like key length must be 12, then we can just append the generated key with `0`s till it's length is 12.
+> **NOTE** : we didn't have any restrictions on length of key, but if there was any, like key length must be 12, then we can just prepend the generated key with `0`s till it's length is 12.
 For example,
 ![00s.png](./images/e9c19276d70e492f967084c5454feab7.png#center)

 # Try it yourself!
 What are you waiting for?
 Compile some binaries and try to write key-gen for it.
-This will help you not only in understanding but also improve scripting skills.
+This will help you in understanding and will improve scripting skills too.